daanvancamp/gomoku-AI/README.md

 Changed optimizer from Adam to SGD.
 Fixed a bug where the training kept repeating the exploration phase: it couldn't choose a move.
 Now, it is completely random after 30 tries instead of using the function.
 This doesn't have a significant impact on the training process because it happens approximately one in a 1000 times.
+Imoportant:
+I added a function in the gomoku class to decrease the learning rate after each training round.
+By doing so, the model explores more specific patterns.
+The learning rate is multiplied by 0.99 after each round.
+Like mikko described in his conclusion: It can improve the performance of the model.

 Note: it is still under development.
 The added features aren't stable.